-We offer our students the best learning experience through teaching that is professional, engaging and delivered in a range of modern facilities, including laboratories, lecture theatres, mock hospital rooms, and our worldclass Auckland Medical Research Foundation (AMRF) Medical Sciences Learning Centre - Whakaaro Pai.
+We offer you the best learning experience possible.
+Our teaching that is professional, engaging and delivered in a range of modern facilities.
+These include laboratories, lecture theatres, mock hospital rooms, and our worldclass Auckland Medical Research Foundation (AMRF) Medical Sciences Learning Centre - Whakaaro Pai.

-Since our beginnings in 1968, we have become internationally recognised as a comprehensive health sciences faculty, with more than 1,000 staff and 4,500 students across fields such as Health Promotion and Management, Medical Science, Medicine, Nursing, Optometry, Medical Imaging, Public Health, Pharmacy and so much more.

-The Faculty of Medical and Health Sciences plays a significant role in making the University of Auckland New Zealand's premier university, ranked in the top 100 in the world
+Since our beginnings in 1968, we have become internationally recognised as a comprehensive health sciences faculty.
+We have more than 1,000 staff and 4,500 students across Health Promotion and Management, Medical Science, Medicine, Nursing, Optometry, Medical Imaging, Public Health, Pharmacy and many more fields.
+The Faculty of Medical and Health Sciences plays a significant role in making the University of Auckland New Zealand's premier university, ranked in the top 100 worldwide.